sqmasep/guidelines/README.md

 - good things to do:
   - testing if you don't have anything more to do.
 Prefer end-to-end testing first, because it will be closer to user actions than unit testing
-  - in react prefer React.ReactNode over string when it's for displaying thing only (number doesn't have the same methods as string so it will error if string is the type).
+  - in react prefer React.ReactNode over string when it's for displaying things only (number doesn't have the same methods as string so it will error if string is the type).
 Do this because sometimes you may need a component instead
   - props spreading must be done right after the component name / HTML element name (`<Component {...props} yourProps={}></Component>`) so it doesn't overrides your props.
 Anyway, shouldn't happen if you use `Omit<T>`
   - Use `React.ComponentPropsWithoutRef<"div">` instead of `React.HTMLProps<HTMLDivElement>`.
 Precise if the targetted element has a ref or not.
 More explaination in the github link below Sources:
     - https://stackoverflow.com/questions/48198180/what-is-the-difference-between-react-htmlprops-and-react-htmlattributest